-Melody Smalls serves as chief human resources and compliance officer for The Weather Channel television network where she leads all development and execution of human resource strategies while maximizing organizational performance and attracting and retaining talent.
-She also acts as a trusted advisor to senior executives on all human capital matters.
+Previously, Melody served as Chief Human Resources and Compliance Officer at The Weather Channel television network, where she led the development and execution of all human resource strategies and acted as a trusted advisor to senior executives on all human capital matters.

 Melody received her master’s degree in organizational psychology from Columbia University and a dual bachelor’s degree in marketing and human resources administration from Temple University’s Fox School of Business, where she was named HRM Alumnus of the Year in 2014.
 Melody also holds a certification in change management.

 Melody is a member of Women in Cable Telecommunications, the National Association for Multi-Ethnicity in Communications and a certified 360 facilitator.
 Melody is a member of the governing body of Evanta's CHRO Leadership Summit and a member of the Human Resources Leadership Forum.
-She is also a mentor for the Pathbuilders organization which shapes the future for high-performing women leaders.
+She serves on the Board of Directors for The Cool Girls, Inc. and is a mentor for the Pathbuilders organization which shapes the future for high-performing women leaders.
 In 2018, Melody was named one of the Most Influential Blacks in Corporate America by Savoy Magazine.
 In 2016, she was named one of the Most Powerful & Influential Women by the National Diversity Council.